fprimex/apigen/README.md

-# Zendesk API bindings generator
+# API bindings generator

-This package provides `zdgen`, an API bindings generator for the Zendesk REST API.
-The code currently generates the `zdesk_api.py` file for the `zdesk` project, but there are more projects planned.
+This package provides `apigen`, an API bindings generator for REST API services.
+The code currently generates

+* The `zdesk_api.py` file for the `zdesk` project
+* The `doc` directory used by the `zdesk-cli` project
+* Most of the `doc` files used by the `tfh` project

 # Requirements

 The API generator needs Python 3, `requests`, `BeautifulSoup4`, and `inflection` installed.
 See the `requirements.txt` file.
 There also needs to be a POSIX compliant `patch` executable in your path for applying the patches.
-Linux and OSX have this, but on Windows it will need to be installed manually with something like Cygwin.
+Linux and OSX have this.
+On Windows the WSL is strongly recommended.

-# Contributing

-Pull requests and patches to make `zdgen` compatible with Python 2 will not be accepted.
-This is a Python 3 codebase.
-The _output_ of `zdgen` for Python, however, is aimed to be Python 2 and Python 3 compliant, and patches to fix Python 2 compatibility in the output are welcome.

 # Setup and execution